westondcrewe/continuous-integration/README.md

 > ```

 > **NOTE:**
+>
 > The CI tests first run the linter, then run the doctests.
 > If the linter fails, then no doctests will run, and you will get a 0 on your assignment.
-> You should infer from this that learning good pythonic programming style is a very important part of your grade in this class.
+> You should infer from this that writing code with good style is very important.

 ### Using CI